dimitrilw/pyrs/README.md

 [Pandas](https://pandas.pydata.org/), etc. I have also experienced the "ease" of optimizing that code by writing custom modules in C/C++.

-But I have been hearing a lot about Rust lately, and I am curious to see how well it can play with Python.
+But I have heard a lot about Rust lately, and I am curious to see how well it can play with Python.
 I am also curious to see how much of a speedup I can get by using Rust.